arkime/arkimeweb/_wiki/security.md

 * all - Auth brute force, http-digest weaknesses, lack of rate limiting, md5 usage
 * all - Most issues around anonymous auth mode
 * all - Most OSC52 issues
-* viewer - Accessing a session using the sessionId
+* viewer - Directly accessing a session or session pcap using the sessionId
 * viewer - Viewing the results of another user's hunt
 * wise - /dump end point